gdcc/dataverse_tests/README.md

 * `INSTANCE`: Descriptive name for your instance to be tested.
 This must be also a valid folder name, as your generated data will be stored in a sub-directory called as it inside `utils/data/instances/` (e. g. `utils/data/instances/dataverse_production`).
 * `BASE_URL`: Base URL of the instance without trailing slash (e. g. `https://data.aussda.at`).
 * `API_TOKEN`: API Token of a Dataverse user with proper rights.
 * `PRODUCTION`: If `true`, the creation and removal of test-data is not activated.
 This is important to set to `true`, if this represents a production instance, as you don't want to create or delete data on production.
-If you are To allow creation or removal on a production instance, you have to pass `--force` to the function call.
+To allow creation or removal on a production instance, you have to pass `--force` to the function call.

 #### Commands